 Nottingham Harmonic Choir’s Famous Christmas Concerts

-Bring the whole family to enjoy Christmas music at these ever popular, child-friendly concerts.
+Bring the whole family to enjoy Christmas music at this ever popular, child-friendly concert.
 The choir and band lead the audience in well-loved Christmas carols, while the choir provides more peaceful interludes with celestial carol settings.
 The Thoresby Colliery Band adds sparkle with its solo items.

 There is always an opportunity for all the children to come down to the stage to sing carols.
 Some of them, if they are the first to answer a question, or sing really well, will get the chance to conduct the band or choir.

 When not joining forces with the band, or leading the audience in some of the familiar Christmas Carols, the choir performs beautiful, though perhaps less familiar, carol settings ranging from exquisite and intricate baroque pieces to the contemporary favourites by composers like Morten Lauridsen and John Rutter.

 The Thoresby Colliery Band is one of the most exciting brass bands in Europe, and has won countless accolades for its inspirational playing.
 Even if you think you don’t like brass bands, this one will convert you.
 Over the years they have played pieces ranging from Frosty the Snowman to Rossini’s William Tell Overture, Tchaikovsky’s 1812 Overture and Wagner’s Procession to the Minster.
 If you get seats close enough to watch their percussion section, it is an amazing sight and sound.

 You are guaranteed to go home from this concert with a warm glow inside and a feeling of the fun of Christmas.

 Review of our Family Carol Concert on the 19th December 2018

 This is a review by Tanya Louise at Nottingham Live.

 The review is best read at Nottingham Live, but here is a simple text version:

 ‘The best way to spread Christmas cheer is singing loud for all to hear’